 Since the death of their son, the parents of the deceased child, have moved forward with a wrongful death lawsuit against Ikea.
-The dresser, had been purchased at a nearby Ikea store.
+The dresser had been purchased at a nearby Ikea store.
 The MALM chest came without any hardware to secure it to the wall.
-The couple allege that IKEA was aware that the dresser presented a tip over hazard and allege that Ikea’s negligence played a role in the wrongful death of their son, Curren.
+The couple alleges that IKEA was aware that the dresser presented a tip-over hazard and allege that Ikea’s negligence played a role in the wrongful death of their son.
 USA Today, a front runner in reporting this news item, states that ‘Ikea says it knows of reports of three additional deaths since 1989 from tip-overs involving other models of Ikea chests and dressers.’

-The Swedish furniture manufacture now has offered a kit that contains hardware that would secure the chest to the wall to prevent further tip over accidents and deaths.
+The Swedish furniture manufacturer now has offered a kit that contains hardware that would secure the chest to the wall to prevent further tip-over accidents and deaths.
 This kit is free and can be obtained by visiting your local Ikea store or by calling (888) 966-4532.
 The chests taller than 29.5 inches are eligible to obtain the kit for free.
 You can go directly to the Ikea website for more information here.
-While, Ikea has officially recalled the MALM dresser.
+While IKEA has officially recalled the MALM dresser.
 The recall is associated not with the return of the dresser but in obtaining the kit.)
 They have also produced a video with safety tips.

-The mother of Curren states that her blog, www.HeavenHasAHero.com, serves two purposes.
+The mother states that her blog, www.HeavenHasAHero.com, serves two purposes.
 One, it helps her keep the memory of her son alive.
 But more importantly, she has a message to other parents and furniture manufacturers. ” She writes, ‘Bolt EVERYTHING down.
-Dressers, book shelves, TVs, anything that could possibly fall.’
+Dressers, bookshelves, TVs, anything that could possibly fall.’
 She urges furniture manufacturers to include the anchors necessary to bolt furniture down.

-In addition to the death of Curren Collas it is believed that another child, also about two years old, died in Snohomish, WA when his body became trapped underneath a MALM 3 drawer chest in June 2014.
+In addition to the death of the young boy, it is believed that another child, also about two years old, died in Snohomish, WA when his body became trapped underneath a MALM 3 drawer chest in June 2014.

-Wrongful death suits in regards to furniture tip overs are common.
+Wrongful death suits in regards to furniture tip-overs are common.
 Sadly, every two weeks a child dies from a furniture tip-over incident.
 A child is injured approximately every 24 minutes from a furniture or TV tip over.
-(Data complied by CPSC.)
+(Data compiled by CPSC.)

 Photo Attribution: By User Senil anka on sv.wikipedia (Foto: Daniel S.) [GFDL (http://www.gnu.org/copyleft/fdl.html) or CC-BY-SA-3.0 (http://creativecommons.org/licenses/by-sa/3.0/)], via Wikimedia Commons